oukenteikan/Undergraduate-Projects/Introduction-of-Data-Mining/README.md

 This project is a copy of [EXGB](https://github.com/QuantLet/exgb) in nature.

-We slightly edit it and run our own results.
+We slightly edited it and ran our own results.